Homemade Almond Croissants

 - Small can of almond paste

-- Put the yeast, flour sugar, salt and 1 cup of milk into the bowl of a mixer fitted with a dough hook.
-(If using dry active yeast see proofing instructions in ingredient list).
+- For the dough, put the flour sugar, salt, and 1 cup of milk/yeast into the bowl of a mixer fitted with a dough hook.
 With the machine on its lowest speed, mix for 1 to 2 minutes, until a soft, moist dough forms on the hook.
 If the dough is too dry, add more milk, 1 tablespoon at a time (I added almost 6 T).
 You want all the flour to be moistened.
 The hook should pick up all the flour from the bowl.

 - For the butter: